-Give out the join code at the top of the slide to your audience.
+Type the join code at the top of the slide for your participant to see.
 Once they enter the code on their phones, they will be able to answer the question on your ordinal scale, via sliders, across all statements.

 Your audience’s response data will remain on your presentation unless you choose to erase it, so the ordinal level data is always available.
 You can then share your presentation and its response data anywhere online.

 If you’d like to create your own ordinal scales, as well as a multitude of other types of polls, click the button below!

 In an ordinal scale, the data points are arranged in a meaningful order, but the differences between the categories or ranks are not necessarily uniform or quantifiable.